Body / Trim / Misc

 Seat Acquisition Odyssey

-First, the folks at Recaro could have packed their seats a little better for shipment.
-When mine finally arrived at my home nearly three months after my invoice date (having been custom made to order at the company's factory in Germany), the plastic trim around their bases was all cracked and broken.
-I was prepared for this possibility, because it was a fairly common and well documented issue, so I had the UPS driver wait while I opened the cartons and inspected the seats.
+First, the folks at Recaro could have packed their seats a little better, considering they had to travel from Germany to a stateside warehouse, from there to a dealer, and then to the consumer.
+When mine finally arrived at my home nearly three months after my invoice date (having been custom made to order at the company's factory), the plastic trim around their bases was all cracked and broken.
+I was prepared for this possibility, because it was a fairly common and well-documented issue, so I had the UPS driver wait while I opened the cartons and inspected the seats.
 Upon seeing the damage, he immediately grabbed a tape gun from his truck, resealed the boxes, and returned the seats to the depot as damaged.
 From there, they went back to Lufteknic.

 Luckily for me, the folks at Lufteknic are good people, and they took care of me.
 After they received the returned seats, they contacted Recaro, obtained new parts and replaced all the broken ones.
 Then, they packed the seats extra well to avoid a reoccurrence of any shipping damage and sent them out to me, again.
 However, this process added about a month to the time it took to get my seats.

 Unfortunately, while everyone was focused on the broken plastic issue, we all failed to notice that one of the seats was actually the wrong model.
 Although it bore a sticker with the part number of the correct model, it was, in fact, a “Trend” seat, rather than a Style.
-(The two models use identical bottom cushions.
-Only their seat backs are different.)
+(The two models used identical bottom cushions.
+Only their seatbacks were different.)
 Naturally, I contacted Lufteknic about this, and they once again provided excellent assistance.
 They had me provide photos detailing the issue, and forwarded them to Recaro.
-Recaro remedied the problem directly by immediately sending UPS back out to pick up the incorrect seat, but then ate up another month putting it right.
-(This was probably due to the time required to manufacture a new seat back.)
+Recaro remedied the problem directly by immediately sending UPS back out to pick up the incorrect seat, and then ate up an additional month putting it right.
+(This was probably due to the time required to manufacture a new seatback.)

-Bottom line: the seats I had ordered in December of 2007 were finally ready for installation at the beginning of May, 2008.
+Bottom line: the seats I had ordered in December of 2007 were finally ready for installation in early May, 2008.

 The front and back of the driver seat are shown in the top half of the composite below.
 If you look closely at the black plastic on the back, you'll see two rows of small round holes that are part of the seat's forced-air ventilation system.
 The two seats, complete with their sliders and bases are shown in the bottom half of the photo.

-One extra step that I took during my seat acquisition odyssey was to have the Wedge Engineering bases stripped and refinished in black powdercoat.
-They had been delivered bearing a rattle can paint finish, with which I wasn’t especially happy, considering they would be fairly visible once installed.
+I took one additional step during my seat acquisition odyssey.
+I had the Wedge bases stripped and refinished in black powdercoat.
+They had been delivered bearing a rattle can paint finish, with which I wasn’t especially happy, considering they would be partially visible once installed.
 Since I had plenty of time to improve on them while I was waiting for the seats, I spent a few extra shekels to have a local shop put a durable, good looking powdercoat finish on them.
-I also replaced the supplied zinc-coated hex head bolts with black socket head cap screws to further improve the overall appearance of the assemblies.
+I also subsituted black socket head cap screws for their supplied zinc-coated hex head bolts to further improve the overall appearance of the assemblies.

 Vehicle Preparation and Seat Installation

 Since each Recaro seat requires only a single 15A circuit, I swapped out the 30A fuse in the vehicle's seat motor circuit for a 15A fuse and used that to power the new driver seat.
-The 15A pump circuit, I ran through the console and over to the passenger seat.
-As usual, I installed Molex connectors at the vehicle ends of the new harnesses for plug-&-play capability, and then covered everything with flex loom and Stetch-&-Seal silicone tape to protect the wires and provide a finished look.
+Then, I extended the 15A pump circuit under the console to the floor beneath the passenger seat.
+As usual, I installed Molex connectors at the vehicle ends of the new harnesses for plug-&-play capability.
+I then wrapped the harnesses with flex loom and Stretch-&-Seal silicone tape to protect the wires and provide a finished look.
 Piece of cake.

 The upper half of the composite photo below shows the driver side harness.
 The ring connector and small Molex plug that you see are for the OEM seatbelt warning circuit, which I retained.
 The lower half of the composite shows the passenger side harness, which is much simpler, since it contains no seatbelt warning circuitry.

-One last point about the Recaro seats: unlike the OEM driver seat, which was equipped with only momentary contact switches, the rockers for the vent and heat functions on the Recaros are a maintained contact design.
-This difference, in conjunction with the always-hot nature of the power circuits feeding the seats, means I must now be careful to ensure the vent and heat controls are switched off before putting the Cobra to bed.
-But I think I can live with that.
-It's easy enough to remember to switch on the headlamps whenever I use the heat/vent functions of the seats, and to always check the seat controls when switching off the headlamps.
+Unlike the OEM driver seat, which was equipped with only momentary contact switches, the rockers for the vent and heat functions on the Recaros are a maintained-contact design.
+This difference, in conjunction with the always-hot nature of the power feed circuits feeding the seats, meant I needed to be careful to ensure the vent and heat controls were all switched off before putting the Cobra to bed.
+I figured that I could live with this as long as I remembered to also switch on the headlamps or parking lights whenever I used the heat/vent functions of the seats, and always checked the seat controls when switching off the lights.

-I replaced both of the OEM seatbelt assemblies with fresh ones when I installed the Schroth harnesses.
-I had inadvertently damaged the nylon webbing of my OEM driver seatbelt during a track outing by clamping it with a small Vise Grip in a futile attempt to cinch it down tight enough to keep me anchored through the twisties.
-That belt definitely needed replacement, no question about it.
-And since I was unsure how much the color of the original belts had faded over the years, I elected to replace both with new assemblies.
-Oh well, at least I had the presence of mind to cut the buckle off the damaged OEM driver's belt before discarding it, so I could use it as a key to defeat the seatbelt warning system whenever I'm wearing the Schroth harness, which is now pretty much all the time.
+I also replaced both of the OEM seatbelt assemblies with fresh ones when I installed the Schroth harnesses.
+I had inadvertently damaged the nylon webbing of my OEM driver seatbelt during a track outing by clamping it with a small Vise Grip in a futile attempt to cinch it down tight enough to anchor me through the twisties.
+For safety reasons, that belt definitely needed replacement, no question about it.
+And since I was unsure how much the color of the OEM belts had changed over the years, I elected to replace both with new assemblies.
+Oh well, at least I had the presence of mind to cut the buckle off the damaged driver's belt before discarding it, so I could use it to defeat the seatbelt warning system whenever I'm wearing the Schroth harness, which is now practically all the time.

-In any event, ever since finally being properly secured once again by a good restraint system, I can no longer tolerate the Cobra's OEM belt, so I never wear it.
-Hillie still uses the OEM passenger belt, because she prefers the Gumby design.
+In any event, ever since finally being properly secured once again by a good restraint system, I can barely tolerate the Cobra's OEM belt, so I rarely wear it.
+Hillie still uses the factory passenger belt because she prefers the Gumby design.
 Hmm.
 I'm beginning to think I should have just left the OEM belts out when I installed the Schroth harnesses.

 Matching Rear Seat Upholstery